feroze/.dotfiles/README.md

 cd ~/.vim/bundle/YouCompleteMe
 ./install.py --clang-completer

+Install vim-gtk-py2 and do sudo update-alternatives --set vim This is needed to use vim-ros plugin and has +python2

+# Workflow
+# vim

 Read through .vimrc to understand shortcuts and settings

-Install vim-gtk-py2 and do sudo update-alternatives --set vim This is needed to use vim-ros plugin and has +python2

 Inspiration : https://statico.github.io/vim3.html